Amankhalsa/usefull_cmd/PHP laravel/Php laravel  8 Aryan.md

 		<a href="{{url('brand/delete/'.$brand->id)}}" onclick="return confirm('Are you confirm for delete')" class="btn btn-danger">Delete</a>

-# 35. Image Insert & Resize With Intervention Package
+# 35. Image Insert & Resize With Image Intervention Package
 * Install package from this website
 * http://image.intervention.io/getting_started/installation